-The Analyst add the following feature to OTP:
+The Analyst adds the following features to OTP:

 The analyst is an optional feature in OTP 1.x and can be loaded in